-Submissions for the 2022 grant will open on January 1st, and remain open until March 31st.
+Submissions for the 2023 grant will open on January 1st, and remain open until March 31st.
 Due to shipping timelines, items postmarked on or before March 31st will be considered as long as they are received by April 4th.
 If they are not received by that deadline they will not be considered.

 Review Period: Judges will review all submissions received by the deadline during the months of April and May.

 Grant Award: Winner(s) will be announced on June 15th via press release published on the Make More Comics Arts Grant page on Facebook, as well as various other social media channels for 100% Comics.
 The Grant will be awarded and funds dispersed to the winning submitter(s) within 30 days of the public announcement.
 Prior to announcement the winning submitter(s) will be contacted to determine the most efficient method of receiving the funds.